FortiethAtom4/nanovote/README.md

 - `/checktime`: Gets the amount of time left before the day ends.
 - `/votecount`: Gets a list of all players in the game, their vote counts, the time remaining in the day, and the number of votes needed for majority.
+- `/player [playername]`: Displays information about a specific player.
 - `/vote [playername]`: Places your vote for a player to be lynched.
 Available for living players only.
 - `/unvote`: Revokes your vote on a player.
 Available for living players only.
-- `/help player`: Displays this message.'
+- `/help player`: Displays this message.

 ## MOD COMMANDS
 Only users with the Moderator or Main Moderator roles can use these commands.